e-v-o-l-v-e/local-content-share/README.md

    - Type or paste your text in the text area
    - Click the send button (like the telegram arrow)
    - It will set a timestamp-based file name
-- To rename files (text snippets only):
+- To rename files or text snippets:
    - Click the pencil icon and provide the new name
    - It will automatically append 4 random digits if your input isn't unique
 - To share files:
-   - Click the upload button
+   - Click the upload button and select your file
-   - Select your file
+   - OR drag and drop your file to the text area
    - It will automatically append 4 random digits if filename isn't unique
 - To view content, click the eye icon:
    - Text content: shows raw text